SummaryRead the full fact sheet

-Lymphoma is a cancer that begins in the lymphatic system.
-There are two main types of lymphoma – non-Hodgkin lymphoma (NHL) and Hodgkin lymphoma (sometimes called Hodgkin disease).
+Lymphoma is a cancer that involves the lymphatic system.
+There are two main types of lymphoma, non-Hodgkin lymphoma (NHL) and Hodgkin lymphoma

-Non-Hodgkin lymphoma is one of the most common cancers in Victoria, affecting about 1,155 people a year.
-It can occur in children, but is more common in adults.
+Non-Hodgkin lymphoma is one of the most common in Victoria, affecting about 1660 people a year.
+It can occur in children but is more common in adults.
 Hodgkin lymphoma is much less common.
-About 165 Victorians are affected each year.
+About 180 Victorians are affected each year.

 The lymphatic system and lymphoma

 The lymphatic system is part of the immune system, which helps protect our body against infection.
 It consists of lymph nodes connected by lymph vessels, which branch out into all parts of the body, except the brain and spinal cord.